 Interest on the Notes involves the risk that subsequent changes in market interest rates may adversely affect the value of the Notes.
 A Noteholder is exposed to the risk that the market value of the Notes could fall as a result of changes in the market interest rate.
-While the nominal interest rate of the Notes specified herein is a fixed rate of 7.375 per cent. per annum up to (but excluding) the First Call Date (as specified in Condition 5 (Interest)), the current interest rate on the capital markets ("market interest rate") typically varies on a daily basis.
+While the nominal interest rate of the Notes specified herein is a fixed rate of 6.875 per cent. per annum up to (but excluding) the First Call Date (as specified in Condition 5 (Interest)), the current interest rate on the capital markets ("market interest rate") typically varies on a daily basis.
 As the market interest rate changes, the market value of the Notes would typically change in the opposite direction.
 If the market interest rate increases, the market value of the Notes would typically fall, until the yield of such Notes is approximately equal to the market interest rate.
-If the market interest rate falls, the market interest rate.
-The degree to which the market interest rate may vary is uncertain and presents a significant risk to the market value of the Notes.
+If the market interest rate falls, the market value of the Notes would typically increase, until the yield of such Notes is approximately equal to the market interest rate.
+The degree to which the market interest rate may vary is uncertain and presents a significant risk to the market value of the Notes if an investor were to dispose of the Notes.